CatalogueOfLife/retired_DCA_Export/documentation/README.txt

 The application automatically creates the 'dataset' directory within the 'export' directory.

-INTERFACE
+USER INTERFACE

-v1.1 features an interface similar to the taxonomic browser in the Catalogue of Life Annual Checklist.
+The interface is comparable to the taxonomic browser in the Catalogue of Life Annual Checklist.
+By default, a complete data set is returned, but the user can restrict this to a 'limited data' set or 'classification only'.
+The options are explained in the interface.
+After selecting a taxon...
-The user can further restrict the amount of data returned by selecting a Block level: the lower the Block level, the fewer data is created.
-After entering the rank and taxon name, the application...

 1. creates the meta.xml document from a template,
 2. writes the data for each taxon to the appropriate Darwin Core Archive text files in the directory 'export',